mvrdevelopment/spec/mvr-spec.md

 This requires, that the current Network mode and the supplied message data are matching:
 - If in WebSocket Mode, the **ServiceURL** must be set
-- If in Local Network Mode, the **ServiceName** must be set
+- If in TCP Mode, the **ServiceName** must be set

-When the receiving nodes are in Local Network Mode:
+When the receiving nodes are in TCP Mode:

 Each receiver will try to connect to the mDNS service given in `ServiceName` and send a `MVR_JOIN` message.
 If this is successful, the nodes save the new Service Name and modify their own mDNS service.
 OK: true is returned.
 If no connection could be established, OK: false is returned.